 Let’s say you run a podcast for minimalist fashionistas, the music that fits well will be different from one for a crypto podcast.

 There are royalty-free music resources you can use recurringly without any fees.
-Read through the piece about the 5 Best Resource For Royalty-Free Music For Podcast.
+Read through the piece about How and Where To Get Music For Your Podcast.

 Designing Your Podcast Cover Art